tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 ### Setting the log level

 Keycloak is the gateway to integrate other authentication management systems or applications.
-It can be desired to avoid enabling debug mode for the whole platform when you just need to look into Keycloak.
+It is undesirable to enable debug mode for the whole platform if you just need to look into Keycloak.

-That can easily be achieved in two steps:
+Enabling debugging mode for Keycloak can easily be achieved in two steps:

 1. Updating the value for `KC_LOG_LEVEL` in the related configmap `ums-keycloak`.
 ```shell